ZZP-RS/KGNS/README.md

 ## Introduction
-KGLR is a new recommendation framework for long tail recommendations.
-KGLR is based on the graph neural network framework, which expands the long tail interest of users and enhances the long tail item representation using co-occurrence graphs to provide high-quality recommendations.
+KGRL is a new recommendation framework for long tail recommendations.
+KGRL is based on the graph neural network framework, which expands the long tail interest of users and enhances the long tail item representation using co-occurrence graphs to provide high-quality recommendations.

 ## Author
 Zhipeng Zhang